The Falco cloudtrail plugin can read AWS CloudTrail logs and emit events for each CloudTrail log entry.

 For more information on the open params syntax, see open params.

-In order to use the Cloutrail plugin, you must enable Cloudtrail logging for the account(s) you want to monitor.
+In order to use the AWS CloudTrail plugin, you must enable CloudTrail logging for the account(s) you want to monitor.
 This must be done before using the plugin.

 To make this process easier, we've created a Terraform module that automatically creates these resources.